Raniac/Schizo_Graph_Net/README.md

 ## Dockerized SGN

-We have dockerized SGN as a service, which can be utilized by [NEURO-LEARN](https://github.com/Raniac/NEURO-LEARN).
+We have dockerized SGN as a service (see [NEURO-LEARN-DOCKER-SGN](https://github.com/Raniac/NEURO-LEARN-DOCKER-SGN)), which can be utilized by [NEURO-LEARN](https://github.com/Raniac/NEURO-LEARN).
 Create a new deep learning task with NEURO-LEARN and see!

 ## Contact